chrishoermann/zod-prisma-types/packages/generator/Readme.md

 ### `useMultipleFiles`

-> default: `true`
+> default: `false`

 If you want to create multiple files instead of a single `index.ts` file you can set this option to `true`.
-This will create a file for each model, enum, inputType, argType, filter and so on.
-The files will be created in the specified output folder.
+This will create a file for each model, enum, inputType, argType, filter, etc. The files will be created in sub folders in the specified output folder and a barrel file will be added at the root of the output folder.

 ```prisma
 generator zod {